ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 --ponythreads 4 --ponypinasio
 ```

-O, and one last thing.
-Let's talk for a moment about ["hyper-threads"](https://en.wikipedia.org/wiki/Hyper-threading).
+### Hyper-threading {#hyperthreading}

+For some workloads, hyper-threading improves performance, for others, it can not affect or can hurt performance.
+You should test your application with hyper-threading enable and disabled.
+As a general rule of thumb, hyper-threading can often improve performance is your application is memory-bound and harm it if you are CPU-bound.
+If you aren't familiar with hyper-threading, the [hyper-threading Wikipedia entry](https://en.wikipedia.org/wiki/Hyper-threading) is a good place to start.

+If you are following our ["pin your scheduler threads"](#pin-your-threads) advice, you want to be especially aware of hyper-threading.
 If you have hyper-threading on, your operating system might be seeing logical cores from hyper-threading as real physical cores.
 Don't be fooled.
 If you want to maximize performance by pinning threads to a CPU, you probably want to turn off hyperthreading.
 Be especially wary in environments like AWS that present "virtual CPUs" aka VCPUs.
 In the case of AWS, your 8 VCPUs are 4 real cores and 4 hyper-threads.
 You only want to be using the real cores, not the hyper-threads.

 ### Tune your operating system {#tune-your-os}